liaoyuhua/pretrained-time-series-model/README.md

-# Train a pretrained time series model like BERT
+# Pretrain a Time Series Model like BERT

 An illustration of how to train a pretrained time series model like BERT.